 - 1. Choose Device Settings > Server Reachability. - 2.
 Click the desired one in the list. - 3.
 Perform the desired action. - To modify settings, make necessary changes and then click Save.
-For information on each field, see Monitoring Server Accessibility (on page 249). - To delete it, click m on the top-right corner.
+For information on each field, see Monitoring Server Accessibility (on page 248). - To delete it, click under the top-right corner.